deffen3/rally_game/README.md

 TODO:
+1. On the ui_menu branch: Integrate the [amethyst-master example of a welcome screen, pause, and main menu features](https://github.com/amethyst/amethyst/tree/master/examples/states_ui)
 1. Create a Hitbox component, and create a hitbox detection function - in progress
 1. Improve missile heat-seeking tracking - pretty good now, still has bugs though
 1. Improve collision algorithms